Skip to content

 How ETL handles DDL and evolving table schemas

 ETL supports schema changes, and this area is actively being improved.
-The current implementation is intentionally conservative: the source-side event trigger captures a rich PostgreSQL-shaped snapshot, while ETL currently models only simple, well-understood column changes: adds, drops, and renames.
-Built-in destination support varies: BigQuery, ClickHouse, and Snowflake apply these simple changes today; DuckLake does not apply automatic schema-change DDL yet; and Iceberg is deprecated for new deployments.
+The current implementation is intentionally conservative: the source-side event trigger captures a rich PostgreSQL-shaped snapshot, while ETL currently models well-understood column changes: adds, drops, renames, and column default changes.
+Built-in destination support varies by destination DDL capabilities.
+BigQuery, ClickHouse, DuckLake, and Snowflake apply supported schema changes automatically; Iceberg is deprecated for new deployments and does not support schema-change DDL.

 For published permanent tables, ETL currently models these ALTER TABLE changes: